 - On the table or large surface area, separate photos into piles by years or estimated time periods.
 Rubber band together or place in an envelope event groupings.

-- When a year is complete or a pile too big, insert photos into their ziploc bag and place the ziploc bag into it’s decade box or shopping bag.
+- When a year is complete or a pile too big, insert photos into their ziploc bag marked with the year and place the ziploc bag into it’s box or shopping bag marked with the decade.

 Now that your old family photos are neatly sorted, it will be easier to whittle down the numbers.